 By the time clock struck 11.30 am, I started for my next destination Lahore Fort, which was in the same vicinity.
 It is also known as Shahi Quila.
-The fort has a grandiose structure and I bet you can’t click a bad picture here, unless you spoil the backdrop introducing yourself in the picture frame.
-This Fort is a marvellous symbol of the glory of Mughal era.
+The fort has a grandiose structure and I bet you can’t click a bad picture here unless you spoil the backdrop by introducing yourself in the picture frame.
+This Fort is a marvelous symbol of the glory of the Mughal era.

 Source of pic and information: http://www.kluchit.com/lahore-food-street-story-behind-it/

 Shalimar Gardens is one of the most beautiful and impeccably maintained Gardens of Lahore on the GT Road.
 I must have crossed it while driving from Wagah Border but perhaps had overlooked it owing to nighttime and unfamiliar roads.
 Since it was about 8 km from Gawalmandi, I decided to take an auto.

 As advised by locals, I negotiated the price before stepping in.
 Everything looked so familiar, similar to Delhi.
 The radio FM was playing an old Hindi song from the 1964 release Door Gagan ki Chhaon mein… “Koi lauta de mere beete hue din”… was this song being dedicated to Lahore…to revisit, re-experience those old days of glory, of comfort, of good times?
 Well, it just took the auto guy about 20 mins to reach the gates of Shalimar Gardens.